The Wave (Arizona)

-The Wave is a sandstone rock formation located in Arizona, United States, near its northern border with Utah.
+The Wave is a sandstone rock formation located in Arizona, US, near its northern border with Utah.
 The formation is situated on the slopes of the Coyote Buttes in the Paria Canyon-Vermilion Cliffs Wilderness of the Colorado Plateau.
 The area is administered by the Bureau of Land Management (BLM) at the Grand Staircase–Escalante National Monument visitor center in Kanab, Utah.

-The formation is well-known among hikers and photographers for its colorful, undulating forms and the difficult hike required to reach it.
-Due to the fragile nature of the formation and the large number of people wishing to visit it, a daily lottery system is used to dispense permits for up to 16 people and/or 4 groups (whichever comes first) two days before (visitors must apply within a geofence area encompassing the greater Kanab visitor center, Vermilian Cliffs, and Page areas).
+The formation is well known among hikers and photographers for its colorful, undulating forms and the difficult hike required to reach it.
+Due to the fragile nature of the formation and the large number of people wishing to visit it, a daily lottery system is used to dispense permits for up to 16 people and/or 4 groups (whichever comes first) two days before (visitors must apply within a geofence area encompassing the greater Kanab visitor center, Vermilion Cliffs, and Page areas).
 Additionally, 48 people and/or 12 groups (whichever comes first) online permits for each date are available four months in advance of a planned trip.
 A map and information about the hike are supplied to those who have obtained permits.